 The Program invites college and university professors and other professionals with established records of scholarship to apply for appointments as Visiting Fellows for the academic year running from September 1, 2023 to June 1, 2024.
 One-semester appointments are possible but not preferred.
 Depending on the needs of the University, teaching opportunities may be available, subject to sufficient enrollment and approval of the Dean of the Faculty.

 All James Madison Program Visiting Fellows will spend an academic year (9-month term) in residence at Princeton University or the local vicinity, or demonstrate to the program’s satisfaction the ability to be on campus daily, and on short notice, in order to fulfill responsibilities relating to in-person participation.
 They enjoy access to Firestone Library and a wide range of other facilities and activities throughout the University.

 Visiting Fellows are expected to devote full time to their proposed research.
 They are encouraged, however, to attend or participate in various activities of the Program, including faculty-student seminars, colloquia, and public lectures.

 All James Madison Program Fellows must have a doctorate or equivalent degree.
 Positions are open to all regardless of citizenship.
 Fellows normally receive a stipend of one-half their academic-year salary plus a living allowance.
 The fellows’ home institutions are expected to provide at least half of their academic-year salaries.

 How to apply: Applicants are required to submit an online application at https://www.princeton.edu/acad-positions/position/27401.

 A complete application must include the following:

-The deadline for application materials is 11:59 p.m.
-EST on December 1, 2016 for appointments beginning in September 2017.
-Awards will be announced in March 2017.
+For priority consideration application materials must be received by 11:59 p.m.
+EST on December 1, 2022 for appointments beginning in September 2023.
+Awards will be announced in March 2023 or before.